Spinal Cord Research Centre

 Note two important points.

-1. Under Linux, it is the forward slash (/) that is used to separate directory names in a file path name, rather than the backslash (\) as you'd typically see under Windows.
+1. Under Linux, or UNIX-like systems (such as Cygwin) it is the forward slash (/) that is used to separate directory names in a file path name, rather than the backslash (\) as you'd typically see under Windows.
 But because you're running UNIX/Linux commands, you must follow the UNIX convention for pathname separators.

 2. If any file name contains spaces, these must be quoted on the command line so the whole filename is taken as a single command line argument.
-So, you can precede each space by a backslash as shown above, or you can surround the entire file or directory pathname in single or double quotes.
+So, you can precede each space by a backslash, or you can surround the entire file or directory pathname in single or double quotes.
 E.g.:

 The mouse operations in the analysis software depend on single clicks on a 3 button mouse - no click and drag or double-click operations.
 But because this software can run on so many different platforms, this raises the question of what to do when you don't have a 3 button mouse, or when not all mouse buttons work as expected.